Polyester: Is It Stretchy?

 As we have already mentioned – there are a lot of different kinds of polyester fabrics out there, and some of them will be a lot more stretchy than others.

 For instance, 100% polyester is a kind of fabric with a very high stretch and this contrasts completely with polyester microfiber and woven polyester which have especially low stretch.
+The same applies to waterproof polyester too.

 However, you will find that cotton-poly blends will have more of a medium stretch – as will knitted polyester and also polyester and rayon, or polyester and spandex blends.